Children WElcome

 Learn More

-If you have children of the appropriate age, please speak to Fr.
-Gaestel at any church service explore what this program can offer for the spiritual development of your child.
+If you have children of the appropriate age, speak to one of the catechists at any church service or email anne.e.miles@gmail.com and learn what our program can offer for the spiritual development of your child.